 3) A niche site with a large niche audience is the best way to go.

 A .com page on survival tips, on camping, trail running, belly fat loss, taking care of a particular type of pet, drones are all examples of niche pages with huge niche audiences and creating a page based on that, and better yet having traffic come to it dramatically raises it’s value in more ways than you can imagine.
+Here are 100 different niches that all have the potential to bring in large numbers of visitors.

 Now I’m sure you may have heard of stories where huge websites get sold for millions of dollars and this is indeed a possibility, but it is a rare circumstance and one that you have luck with, because those are examples of pages which get millions of hits and that traffic value is what raises the price.
 Usually those examples take decades to develop into the net worth they get sold for.